b-gul/ShoppingBasket/README.md

 # ShoppingBasket

-A simple shopping basket stock request controller for your frontend.
+A simple Vanilla JS(ES-5) shopping basket controller for your frontend.
 You can easily hook up with your backend iterations.

 Live DEMO(Warning: DEMO code has differences to work properly on JSFiddle): https://jsfiddle.net/bgul/16w92q0m/